NordicPlayground/thingy52-mesh-provisioning-demo/README.md

 9. Compile one of the project provided in this repo and flash the firmware, the softdevice is flashed automatically.

 ### Known issues
- - There is a bug with iOS app so it won't work with BLINK authentication, that's why NUMMERIC version is provided.
-Since the Thingy doesn't have any display it will blink from 0 to 9.
-No blink mean 0.

  - There are some bug fixes come with this repo to be implemented in the Mesh SDK, they are in SDKpatch folder.